TheoKanning/theokanning.github.io/_posts/2019-03-16-balancing-robot.md

 ## PID Control

 Dexter uses two cascading controllers.
 First, the ground speed PI controller calculates the desired angle based on the speed error.
 Second, the angle PD controller calculates the output steps per second to reach the desired angle.
-Since these motors don&#8217;t have encoders, the only way to measure the current ground speed is to use the steps per second value calculated by the angle controller.
+Since these motors don't have encoders, the only way to measure the current ground speed is to use the steps per second value calculated by the angle controller.

 To tune Dexter, I added a basic&nbsp;[Twiddle](https://www.youtube.com/watch?v=2uQ2BSzDvXs)&nbsp;function.
 If Dexter receives the letter &#8220;t&#8221; over bluetooth, he will drive forward for a few seconds, stop, drive back, and report the total error during the trip.
 All of the PID constants can be changed over bluetooth and optimized to reduce the twiddle error.